 3. Pair Texture with Color

-When used properly, color and texture complement each other perfectly.
-Heavily textured items reflect less light, creating deeper, richer color appearances in room schemes.
+When used properly, color and texture complement each other.
+Heavily textured items reflect less light, creating deeper, richer color appearances.
+Whether you want a maximalist look or a minimalist approach, finding a pleasing texture helps balance the saturation.

 Read also – The Definitive Guide To Space Planning in Interior Design